uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 The service will include a number of business validation rules to ensure that all submissions are cross-validated before being accepted.
 HMRC cannot apply these rules without knowing that no further submission (APIs calls) will be sent by the customer for the period being validated.

-Once all the information has been submitted to HMRC for that period, the software must use the [trigger a tax calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#tax-calculations_trigger-a-tax-calculation_post_accordion) API endpoint to inform HMRC that the user has finished submitting their information.
+Once all the information has been submitted to HMRC for that period, the software must use the [trigger a tax calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#tax-calculations_trigger-a-tax-calculation_post_accordion) endpoint to inform HMRC that the user has finished submitting their information.
 As a response HMRC will provide a Calculation ID.

 Note: this does not mean the customer has to declare that the submissions are ‘complete and correct’ (there is no ‘accuracy’ statement required at this point), only that the customer must indicate that they do not intend to provide any additional information at this point.
 There is nothing to stop them providing additional information anytime by resubmitting the update period with any changes that have been made to the previous submission.

 Software will need to use that Calculation ID to use the [retrieve a tax calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-api/2.0#tax-calculations_retrieve-a-tax-calculation_get_accordion) endpoint.
-Software should use that Calculation ID to call the [individual calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_trigger-a-self-assessment-tax-calculation-test-only_post_accordion) API endpoint a tax calculation API endpoint to get the result of the calculation.
+Software should use that Calculation ID to call the [individual calculation](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_trigger-a-self-assessment-tax-calculation-test-only_post_accordion) endpoint a tax calculation API endpoint to get the result of the calculation.

 The Calculation ID response includes:

-* a ‘Year to Date’ estimated liability (which will total all period calculations to give an up to date view of the estimated liability)
+* a ‘year to date’ estimated liability (which will total all period calculations to give an up to date view of the estimated liability)
 * a breakdown of how the estimated liability has been reached - at a minimum it will be the equivalent to an SA302
 * a forecast figure of what the customer’s liability is likely to be at the end of the year based on the information provided to date.
 Customers will not be able to change this forecast figure as it is for information only.